-Northeast residents brace for late season Nor'easter
+Late winter roars in with 1 in 3 Americans under weather alert

 "We have two low-pressure systems essentially coming together to create a potentially significant Nor'easter," CNN meteorologist Allison Chinchar said.

 "The first low begins in the Midwest and progresses east to the Mid-Atlantic region.
-The second low begins off the coast of Florida and moves north along the east coast and meets up with the first low around Washington, D.C."
+The second low begins off the coast of Florida and moves north along the east coast and meets up with the first low around Washington D.C."

-The blustery weather descending on Boston could bring an excess of a foot of snow to the city by Wednesday.

-Washington D.C. kicked off the month with a record high of 80 degrees on March 1st.
-Now, residents will have to bundle up for a foreseeable 5 to 10 inches of snow through Tuesday, forecasters said.
-Both Boston and New York began the month with highs at or above 70 degrees.

-"Since January first, we have seen over 9,000 record high temperatures set in the US, compare that to only 1,300 record low temperature this winter, a 9 to 1 ratio favoring warmth," Javaheri said.
+"Since January first, we have seen over 9,000 record high temperatures set in the US -- compare that to only 1,300 record low temperatures this winter, a 9 to 1 ratio favoring warmth," Javaheri said.

 Despite the advance of colder temperatures across the Eastern US, last month was one of the warmest on record, the National Weather Service tweeted.